fusepilot/babel-preset-extendscript/README.md

 # babel-preset-extendscript

+## What
-> Babel preset for transpiling ES2015 and modern JS conventions to ES3.
+Babel preset for transpiling ES2015 and modern JS conventions to ES3.
 Mainly intended for use with Extendscript. 😱

 ## Why
 Because modern Javascript has improved since the 90's.
 Thanks Adobe.